EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 }
 ```

-2. Recompile the contract (remember to run the `eosio-cpp` command in the same folder as the hello.cpp file, or refer to the file with an absolute or relative path).
+2. Recompile the contract (remember to run the `eosio-cpp` command in the same folder as the hello.cpp file, or refer to the file with an absolute or relative path):

 ```shell
 eosio-cpp -abigen -o hello.wasm hello.cpp
 ```

-3. Redeploy the updated smart contract to the blockchain (remember to run this command outside the folder containing the `hello.wasm` and `hello.abi`).
+3. Redeploy the updated smart contract to the blockchain (remember to run this command outside the folder containing the `hello.wasm` and `hello.abi`):

 ```shell
 cleos set contract hello ./hello -p hello@active
 ```

 4. Call the action again, but this time with mismatched authorization.
-This command tells the action that bob is saying hi, whilst alice is signing the transaction.
+This command tells the action that bob is saying hi, whilst alice is signing the transaction:

 ```shell
 cleos push action hello hi '["bob"]' -p alice@active
 ```
-`require_auth` should halt the transaction and the output should be
+`require_auth` should halt the transaction and the output should be:

 ```shell
 Error 3090004: Missing required authority